Your home isn’t as comfortable as it could be, and your energy bills are through the roof, so you know it’s time for installing home insulation.

 - DIY spray foam insulation is extremely difficult, especially for large jobs.
 Hiring a specialized foam insulation contractor may be the only way to receive the benefits of foam insulation.

 - The amount of time to finish the insulation job will be cut down drastically compared to a DIY project.

 - A good contractor will carry licenses and insurance, so if something were to go wrong or there was an issue, then they would take care of it.

 - An experienced contractor will remove and dispose of any existing insulation in areas like the attic, crawl space, and rim joist.

 - A good insulation contractor will have an understanding of current building codes, energy efficiency codes, and rebates, and will know what to look for as far as structural issues and mold, mildew, and animal infestation signs.

 - Hiring a contractor is more expensive than a DIY project that stays on track without any mishaps.

 - If the contractor isn’t reputable and experienced, and there is damage to the house, the homeowner could end up paying to fix the issue.

 - A homeowner may have to wait a few weeks to get on the contractor’s install schedule.

 Every homeowner has a different set of skills, and while some homeowners have the knowledge and ability to do the jobs effectively themselves, others don’t.
-If you fall into the category of ambition with no experience, it could save you money in the long-run hiring a professional.
+Supposed you fall into the category of ambition with no experience.
+In that case, it could save you money in the long run hiring a professional.